 People who frequent this site are looking for answers.
 We ask that you keep questions and comments short and relevant to the original question and post/article.
 This will help users find the answers they’re looking for quickly and easily without having to read through all the “other stuff” which is of very little use to them.

 It doesn’t help you to ask general questions like “How do I get back my ex?”
 This whole site is about how to get back your ex.
 It also doesn’t help you to leave a comment (and especially a rant with no clear question) anywhere in any post just to get attention or reaction – any reaction.
 Attention-seeking and attention-grabbing maneuvers don’t work here.

 Since I have very limited time, I give priority to people who have my book and are following the advice in the book.
-I know exactly where in the process they are and where they may be stuck, and what they need to do.
+I know exactly where in the process they are, where they may be stuck and what they need to do.
 However, saying “I bought your book” does not earn you any credits.
-First of all there is a way for me to check if you really bought my book and secondly, if you read my book to the end, I mention that my blog is not a support forum for those that bought my book.
+First of all there is a way for me to check if you really bought my book and secondly, if you read my book to the end, I mention that my blog is not a support forum for my book.
 If you need further assistance, please consider signing up for coaching.

 Questions about the “No Contact Rule”

 This site exists as the antithesis or direct opposite to all the sites that approve, endorse or encourage the use of no contact rule.

 Any questions regarding 1) whether or not to do no contact, 2) how long to give your ex “space”, 3) if and when you should contact your ex, 4) how to approach your ex after a period of no contact etc. will be not be responded to.
 There are hundreds of sites and internet communities where you can ask questions about “no contact” and they will be very happy to help with advice.
 This is NOT one of them.
 Here it’s all about communication and connection – and how to do it in a healthy and mature way.